 How to Focus on One Commodity

-The first thing to do is research a wide variety of commodities and see which one make the most sense for you to trade on a regular basis.
+The first thing to do is research a wide variety of commodities and see which one makes the most sense for you to trade on a regular basis.

+Liquidity is also another consideration.
+For those who like to day trade futures, a liquid market like gold or crude oil might be good considerations.
 Markets like orange juice or lumber can be very illiquid and not a good market to day trade.
-If you like to trade long term, liquidity is not a major concern.
+If you like to trade long-term, liquidity is not a major concern.

 Once you find the news sources and analysts for your commodity, you can keep up on the latest developments for the market in 15-30 minutes a day.
 For technical traders, you only have to look at one chart each day.

 Momentum Strategy Trading

 Some traders like to follow many commodities and only trade the markets that are making big moves.
 This is a good approach for traders who have a trend-following or momentum trading strategy.
 There are times when a market is so strong or so weak that some of the easiest trades are just jumping on board a fast-moving market.

 For traders who seek action or need action to have a profitable year, following one commodity might not make sense.
 It might sound simple always to trade the market that is in the strongest trend or is making a big move from a big change in market fundamentals.
 In reality, this can be very dangerous if you are not a skilled trader or you do not know the markets well.

 The average trader and new traders should benefit from focusing solely on trading one commodity.
 It will drastically reduce the amount of time it takes to learn how to trade and probably make a better trader out of you.
 Over a period of time, you will see the same patterns repeat over and over.